 The goal of the program is that no matter where their chosen careers lead them, e.g., lawyer, doctor, accountant, engineer, journalist, forester, wildlife biologist, etc., the CLC participants are prepared to personally influence policy and actions that will contribute to the conservation of Missouri’s natural resources.

 To be nominated for the CLC program students must have demonstrated achievement in organized conservation activities through school projects, 4-H, FFA, Quail Academy, Conservation Honors, Environthon, Stream Team, Scouting, etc. Students are eligible for CLC from the time they become high school Juniors until they receive their undergraduate college degrees.
-They may participate in CLC for three years.

 Student Conservation Achievement Award